suryakrishnan6/mlemotionclassifier/README.md

-# ML Facial Emotion Detection Classifier with Emoji Replacement
+# ML Facial Emotion Detection Classifier with Emoji Replacement (2022)
-Project Developed in Collaboration with Mikel Hermiz, Ketaki Gaikwad, & Vishwa Patil University of Michigan College of Engineering - Electrical Engineering and Computer Science
+- Project Developed in Collaboration with Mikel Hermiz, Ketaki Gaikwad, & Vishwa Patil @ The University of Michigan - Ann Arbor